-Key Audit Matter How our audit addressed the Key audit matter Recoverability of Principal audit procedures performed: - trade receivables amounting to Rs.
-2373.14 Lakhs.
-Obtained an understanding of the processes for evaluating the recoverability of trade receivables including collection process and the allowances for impaired trade receivables.
-The recoverability of trade receivables • Tested the design, implementation and operating effectiveness of relevant internal controls relating to collection of trade receivables and the calculation of the allowance for trade receivables. and the valuation of the allowances for • Evaluated reasonableness of the method and assumptions and judgements used by the management with respect to recoverability of trade receivables. impairment of trade receivables is a key Assessed the profile of trade receivables and the economic environment applicable to these debtors. audit matter due to the judgement involved.
+Key Audit Matter How our audit addressed the Key audit matter Recoverability of trade Principal audit procedures performed: - to ₹ 2213.54 Lakhs. • Obtained an understanding of the processes for evaluating the recoverability of trade receivables.
+The recoverability of trade receivables and • Tested the design, implementation and operating effectiveness of relevant internal controls relating to collection of trade receivables and the calculation of the allowance for trade receivables. the valuation of the allowances for impairment • Evaluated reasonableness of the method and assumptions and judgements used by the management with respect to recoverability of trade receivables. of trade receivables is a Assessed the profile of trade receivables and the economic environment applicable to these debtors. key audit matter due to the judgement involved.
 Refer Note Np.
-2.3 (IV) • Evaluated the simplified approach applied by the Company to identify lifetime expected credit losses.
+2.4 (VI)(C), 8 and Evaluated the simplified approach applied by the Company to identify lifetime expected credit losses.
 In doing so, tested the historical provision rates and an evaluation was carried out for the need for it to be adjusted to reflect relevant, reasonable and supportable information about future expectations.
-(A), 8 and 38 (D) of the consolidated Financial Statements.
-Compared receipts from debtors subsequent to the financial year-end relating to trade receivable balances as at March 31, 2020 with bank statements and relevant underlying documentation for selected samples.
+38 (D) of the consolidated Financial Statements. • Compared receipts from debtors subsequent to the financial year-end relating to trade receivable balances as at March 31, 2021 with bank statements and relevant underlying documentation for selected samples.